 Every employee has the legal right to ask their employer for flexible working.
 There are several options which may be available, making it easier for you to balance your caring responsibilities with your job.
 You must have worked for the same employer for 26 weeks to be eligible.

 Flexible working options can include:

-- Parental leave - parents may be able to take unpaid leave to look after their children - find out more on Gov.uk's parental leave page.
+- parental leave - parents may be able to take unpaid leave to look after their children - see Gov.uk: parental leave

 Employers may not offer all of these solutions - check with your employer.